 When the IRS reopens the process for applying for a group exemption under IRC §501(c)(3), the Global Methodist Church will file for such a group exemption to cover local churches who are members of the Global Methodist Church.
 To preserve the opportunity to be included in a group exemption granted to the Global Methodist Church in the future, local churches who are members of the Global Methodist Church should not file a separate application for recognition of IRC §501(c)(3) status, but instead should rely on the automatic exemption pursuant to IRC §508(c)(1)(A).

-Officially, the 17 member Transitional Leadership Council is leading the Global Methodist Church during its transitional phase.
-However, over a thousand people have had a role in giving shape to it and bringing it into existence.
+The Connectional Council leads the Global Methodist Church.
+A section of our website (still under construction) will be dedicated to their work.
+Prior to January 1, 2025, the Transitional Leadership Council led the denomination during its transitional phase, which ended on December 31, 2024.
+However, over a thousand people have had a role in giving shape to the formation of the GM Church and bringing it into existence.
 Clergy and lay people in Africa, Europe, Eurasia, the Philippines and the United States have sacrificially given of their time, talent, and resources to discern God’s will for the formation of the Global Methodist Church.
-During its transitional phase, the church will be governed by the Transitional Book of Doctrines and Discipline.
-Ultimately, duly elected delegates to the Global Methodist Church’s convening General Conference will prayerfully seek God’s will for the church’s future.
-The convening General Conference will adopt a Book of Doctrines and Discipline to replace the transitional document.
+The denomination is governed by the Book of Doctrines and Discipline (for more information, visit https://globalmethodist.org/what-we-believe/).

 That the one God – the Father, the Son, and the Holy Spirit – has created all things; that Jesus Christ, through the power of his cross and Resurrection, is the Lord and Savior of all the world; and that the Holy Spirit empowers the people of his church to worship and praise God and to proclaim the Gospel throughout the world in word and deed.
-(For a full accounting of the church’s core beliefs see its Transitional Book of Doctrines and Discipline, pages 4–19.)
+(For a full accounting of the church’s core beliefs see its Book of Doctrines and Discipline).

 Yes!
 As a truly global church the denomination is ethnically and racially diverse and it insists on the equal treatment of all the church’s members.